≡ Menu

 References and Credits

-1. All financial figures presented in this article were obtained and referenced from Tesla’s SEC filings, earnings releases, shareholders letters, quarterly and annual reports, etc., which are available in Tesla Investor Relations.
+1. All financial figures presented were obtained and referenced from Tesla’s annual reports published on the company’s investor relations page: Tesla Investor Relations.

 Disclosure